iRhuel/BattleTechWeaponEditor/src/readme.txt

 - as this is a beta release, it's encouraged to create your own manual backup of "/weapon" until you feel confident in the backup and restore functionality.
 Just in case.

+- works on mod weapons, so long as they follow the same json structure as the vanilla weapons.
+Just point the app to the folder containing the mod weapons.

 - currently does not handle parameters for melee attacks.

 - this app hasn't been tested on any platform but Windows.